fouziasharkar/Crime-Data-Analysis-And-Visualisation-System/README.md

 | **System B** | Individual point map + area summary | Year × month heatmap | Crime-description dot plot | Age groups and sex bars |
 | **System C** | Point map with filter controls | Area chart | Ranked bars with group filter | Age × crime-group heatmap and share bars |

-All three dashboards are self-contained HTML files.
-The data is embedded and the required libraries load from a CDN, so they run in any browser with no setup.

 ## Generalised selection (System B)

 System B includes a generalised-selection feature.
 The dataset has a natural